 - Lick offers two coconut based vegan ice cream flavors daily, and occasionally a third vegan flavor special.
 Find Red Hot Vegans’ review of Lick here.

-- Thai Fresh/Thrice offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard packed ice cream selection with unusual flavors such at Thai ice tea, sweet corn and tamarind.
+- Thai Fresh offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard-packed ice cream selection with unusual flavors such as Thai ice tea, sweet corn and tamarind.
 Vegan croissants and pain au chocolat are occasionally available on Saturdays.

 - The Sunset Valley location of Tutti Frutti offers soy frozen yogurt by the pound, with many vegan topping options.
 Find Red Hot Vegans’ review of Tutti Frutti here.

-- Amy’s Ice Creams, Kerbey Lane Cafe, and Mr. Natural have locations in South Austin.
-Celeste’s Best and Red Rabbit Bakery items are sold at locations in South Austin.
+- Amy’s Ice Creams, Kerbey Lane Cafe, Mr. Natural, Sugar Mama’s Bakeshop, TCBY, and Wheatsville Coop have locations in South Austin.
+Better Bites Bakery, Celeste’s Best, Red Rabbit Bakery, and Skull and Cakebones items are sold at locations in South Austin.
 See the “Multiple Locations” section for more details.

-- The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts including a giant glazed donut that is possibly a foot in diameter.
+- The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts.
 They also sell vegan apple fritters, brownies, muffins, cake, chocolate chip cookies and gelato.

 - Amy’s Ice Creams has a location in downtown Austin.
-Red Rabbit Bakery and Happy Vegan Baker sell goods at the Saturday Downtown Farmer’s Market.
+Happy Vegan Baker sells goods at the Saturday Downtown Farmer’s Market.
+Skull and Cakebones items are available from locations downtown.
 See the “Multiple Locations” section for more information.

 - Counter Culture offers raw donut holes and brownie bites, as well as a rotating dessert specials on their all-vegan menu.
 Find Red Hot Vegan’s review of Counter Culture here.